s1dewalker/Futures-trading/README.md

 *Separating wins and losses helped check the nature of trading strategies objectively.
 This helped to be defensive on losing (or, not so profitable) strategies and push on the better ones.*
 <br/><br/>

+*Consistency is not just about making profitable trades every single time.
+It is about growing a discipline approach to trading that generates reliable results over a long period of time.* <br/>
 *__Consistency focus:__* <br/>

 - *Market analysts focused on consistency prioritize the reliability and stability of their performance over time.
 They aim to generate steady returns while minimizing the impact of losses and market volatility.*